Cooldown - recover faster and avoid injury

 Brad Walker explains why it is important to undertake a cooldown program after training and competition.

-Many people dismiss the cool down as a waste of time, or simply unimportant.
-In reality, the cool down is just as important as the warm-up, and if you want to stay injury free, it is vital.
-Although the warm-up and cool down are just as important as each other, they are important for different reasons.
-While the main purpose of warming up is to prepare the body and mind for strenuous activity, cooling down plays a different role.
+Many people dismiss the cool down as a waste of time, or unimportant.
+In reality, the cooldown is just as important as the warm-up, and if you want to stay injury-free, it is vital.
+Although the warm-up and cooldown are just as important as each other, they are essential for different reasons.
+While warming up the primary purpose is to prepare the body and mind for strenuous activity, cooling down plays a different role.

 Why Cool Down?

-The main aim of the cool down is to promote recovery and return the body to a pre-exercise, or pre-workout level.
-During a strenuous work out your body goes through a number of stressful processes e.g. muscle fibres, tendons and ligaments get damaged, and waste products build up within your body.
+The cool down's main aim is to promote recovery and return the body to a pre-exercise, or pre-workout level.
+During a strenuous workout, your body goes through several stressful processes, e.g. muscle fibres, tendons and ligaments get damaged, and waste products build up within your body.

-The cool down, performed properly, will assist your body in its repair process.
-One area the cool down will help with is "post-exercise muscle soreness."
-This is the soreness that is usually experienced the day after a tough work out.
+The cool down, performed correctly, will assist your body in its repair process.
+One area the cooldown will help with is "post-exercise muscle soreness."
+This is the soreness that is usually experienced the day after a challenging work out.
 Most people experience this after having a lay-off from exercise, or at the beginning of their sports season.
 I remember running a half marathon with very little preparation and finding it difficult to walk down steps the next day because my quadriceps were so sore.
 That discomfort is "post-exercise muscle soreness."

-This soreness is caused by a number of things.
+Several things cause this soreness.
 Firstly, during exercise, tiny tears called micro tears develop within the muscle fibres.
-These micro tears cause swelling of the muscle tissues which in turn puts pressure on the nerve endings and results in pain.
+These micro-tears cause swelling of the muscle tissues, which puts pressure on the nerve endings and results in pain.

 Secondly, when exercising, your heart is pumping a large amount of blood to the working muscles.
 This blood is carrying both oxygen and nutrients that the working muscles need.
-When the blood reaches the muscles the oxygen and nutrients are used up.
-Then the force of the contracting (exercising) muscles pushes the blood back to the heart where it is re-oxygenated.
+When the blood reaches the muscles, the oxygen and nutrients are used up.
+The force of the contracting (exercising) muscles pushes the blood back to the heart where it is re-oxygenated.